mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 2.0.3 =
+* Fix modal header not showing correct text
 * Fix translations
+* Fix debug actions not redirecting to correct tab

 = 2.0.2 =
 * Add ability to search by campaign in transactions table